-- People experiencing direct care and support
+- people experiencing direct care and support

-- People using the agency (care home managers, team leaders, nursing staff, commissioners)
+- people using the agency (care home managers, team leaders, nursing staff, commissioners)

-- Nurses working for the agency
+- nurses working for the agency

-- Staff working in the agency (office staff)
+- office staff working in the agency

-- Registered manager for the agency
+- registered manager for the agency.

-- Mandatory training records for different grades of staff - Staff supervision and appraisal records - Staffs training and development plan and outcome, including any training needs analysis
+- · mandatory training records for different grades of staff - staff supervision and appraisal records - staff's training and development plan and outcome, including any training needs analysis.

-- How on overview is maintained of staff's professional registration status and requirements - How staff wellbeing is supported - Whether training provided reflects the needs and outcomes of people living in the service - How competency issues are managed
+- how on overview is maintained of staffs professional registration status and requirements - how staff wellbeing is supported - whether training provided reflects the needs and outcomes of people using the service, rather than living in the service - how competency issues are managed.